 Handling and Performance

-Whenever I buy a new lens I spend time taking photos with it.
+Whenever I pick a new lens I spend time taking photos with it.
 This helps me get a feel for the perspective and bokeh in various situations.

 I’ve been using my pancake lens for close-up, landscape and portraiture.

 Handling is an important aspect of any camera/lens combination.
 The 40mm pancake lens is light, and my camera is relatively heavy.
 I don’t even notice the addition of the lens.
 The picture above shows my setup.